|(Image from www.barcelonasalon-spa.com)|

 That’s it for this edition.
 Until the next one, remember to take care of yourself and those you love.

 By Terry Herman

 TERRY HERMAN is a recognized expert in the industry, and regularly covers issues that include business, management, operations, customer care, treatments, products, and trends.
-In the 1990s, she authored an extensive "Glossary of Spa Terminologies" and holds two copyright registrations.
+In the 1990s, she authored an extensive "Glossary of Spa Terminologies" and holds two copyright registrations on her authored work.
 Consumer and trade publications have also interviewed her as an expert.
 She also conducted an extensive nationally broadcasted interview tour on aspects of creating an at-home spa, interior design, music, stress and time management.
 Her work has been published extensively in print and digital in both consumer and trade publications.
 In addition to writing, reviewing and being interviewed as an expert, she is also a management consultant and motivational speaker.
 She also served on the International Advisory Board for the former EXPERIENCE | PREMCHIT Journeys In Retreat To Wellness; the Advisory Board was comprised of ten international experts in various fields of wellness and spa.
 She also served as a Group Manager for the popular LinkedIn group, The Spa Buzz.
-Her social media outreach includes Facebook, LinkedIn, Twitter, and Tripatini.
+In addition to her blogs, her social media outreach also includes Facebook, LinkedIn, and Twitter.
 Be sure to read her food, wine and culinary digital magazine, TERRY’S SECOND HELPINGS.
+Don’t forget to “Like” her Facebook Page, “Terry’s Second Helpings”.
 Please note that the “Comment Section” has been disabled.
-Don’t forget to “Like” her Facebook Page, “Terry’s Second Helpings”.
-You can email her at email@example.com.
+For additional information, you can email her at email@example.com.